Kron4ek/FAudio-Builds/README.md

 ## FAudio description

 FAudio is an XAudio reimplementation, it fix sound issues in many games.
-For example, it fix sound in TES V Skyrim: Special Edition and Fallout 4.

 https://github.com/FNA-XNA/FAudio